SaidBoudad/EasyHomeManagement/README.md

 Notification Service: Implement a microservice responsible for sending notifications to users, such as low stock alerts or budget updates.

-Frontend Application: Build a mobile app or web app that serves as the user interface to interact with the microservices.
+Frontend Application: Build a mobile app or web app that serves as the client interface to interact with the microservices.
 This frontend application will communicate with the API Gateway to access the different functionalities.

 Database Management: Each microservice should have its own database to ensure data isolation and improve scalability.
 You can use a mix of relational and NoSQL databases depending on the specific requirements of each service.